Rail transport in Malaysia: Penang Transport Master Plan

-The Penang Transport Master Plan is a proposed, mixed-mode transport scheme for the state of Penang in norther Peninsular Malaysia conceived by the Penang state government, consisting of light rail, bus and rapid transit systems.
-The Bayan Lepas light rapid transit (LRT) line will be the first LRT line in Penang.
-It is The first and one of the priority projects of the Master Plan.
-The proposed 22 km (14 mi) will exclusively serve the Penang Island, and will link the city centre of George Town in the north with the industrial town of Bayan Lepas to the south of the island.
+Introduced by the Penang state government in 2015, the Penang Transport Master Plan originally envisaged seven public transport corridors.
+Of the seven corridors, the Mutiara LRT line was given the highest priority to ease vehicular traffic volume along the downtown George Town–Bayan Lepas corridor, which reached 64,144 vehicles in 2018.
+The 29 km line is the first domestic light rail system outside the Klang Valley, comprising 21 stations between Penang Sentral in Seberang Perai, downtown George Town, Bayan Lepas and Silicon Island.

+The Mutiara line received conditional approval from federal government environmental regulators in 2019.
+Due to political infighting, construction could not begin until 2025 when the Anwar Ibrahim administration took over the LRT project.
+The line is expected to be operational by 2031.

 East Coast Rail Link

-The East Coast Rail Link (ECRL) is a planned standard gauge double-track railway link infrastructure project connecting Port Klang on the Straits of Malacca to Kota Bharu in northeast Peninsular Malaysia via Putrajaya, connecting the East Coast Economic Region states of Pahang, Terengganu and Kelantan to one another, and to the Central Region of the Peninsular's west coast.
+The East Coast Rail Link (ECRL) is a standard gauge, single-track on double placement railway link infrastructure project connecting Port Klang on the Straits of Malacca to Kota Bharu in northeast Peninsular Malaysia via Putrajaya, connecting the East Coast Economic Region states of Pahang, Terengganu and Kelantan to one another, and to the Central Region of the Peninsular's west coast.
 The project was proposed to provide high speed inter-city rail service to the east coast states and to complement the KTM East Coast Line.
-Currently, Terengganu is the only state in Peninsular Malaysia without a passenger railway system, as the KTM East Coast Line on services Pahang and Kelantan.
+Currently, Terengganu is the only state in Peninsular Malaysia without a passenger railway system, as the KTM East Coast Line only services Pahang and Kelantan.

 Johor Bahru-Singapore Rapid Transit System

-The Johor Bahru-Singapore Rapid Transit System (RTS Link) is a planned cross-border rapid transit system that would connect Woodlands, Singapore and Johor Bahru, Malaysia, crossing the Straits of Johor.
+The Johor Bahru-Singapore Rapid Transit System (RTS Link) is an under-construction cross-border rapid transit system that will connect Woodlands, Singapore and Johor Bahru, Malaysia, crossing the Straits of Johor.

 The rapid transit system will have two stations, with the Singaporean terminus located at Woodlands North station (interchanging with the Singapore MRT system) and the Malaysia terminus at Bukit Chagar station (interchange with the proposed Iskandar Malaysia BRT system).
 Both stations will have co-located Singaporean and Malaysian customs, immigration and quarantine facilities.

 When built, the RTS Link will be the second rail link between the two countries after the KTM Intercity Shuttle Tebrau, and the first high-capacity international metro system to be built.
 The RTS Link is expected to replace the railway line and shuttle train services between JB Sentral and Woodlands Train Checkpoint, completing the withdrawal of KTM operations from Singapore.